-Barbados and Trinidad have two festivals that seem to compete with each other as far as which one is the best: Barbados Crop Over and Trinidad Carnival.
+Barbados and Trinidad have two festivals that seem to compete with each other as far as which one is the best: Barbados Crop Over Festival and Trinidad Carnival.
 Each one is very culture centric so you get to enjoy the music, food and customs, but which one is better will vary greatly depending on who you ask.

 Here’s a comparison of Barbados Crop Over vs. Trinidad Carnival, so that you can decide for yourself.

-Celebrated each year on the Monday and Tuesday before Ash Wednesday, Carnival dates back to the 18th century.
+Celebrated each year on the Monday and Tuesday before Ash Wednesday in Trinidad and Tobago.
+The Carnival dates back to the 18th century.
 It’s similar to Mardi Gras in New Orleans as it started as a way to get in one last hurrah before giving up something for Lent.
 This is a big event in this country and many individuals actually prepare for it all year long.
 Soca music has recently replaced calypso as the music of choice for this event.
 The festivities generally consist of street parades with colorful costumes and highly competitive limbo and stick fighting competitions.
 One huge competition that airs on TV is the musical competition, Calypso Monarch.
 Competitors compete not only for notoriety, but cash, a car and a huge trophy among other things.
 Throughout the Carnival festivities participants wear costumes that are decorated with things like sequins and feathers.
 They are very elaborate in nature and take days, if not weeks to construct.
-Costumes cost more in Trindad – starting at around $700 and going up to $1,600 depending on how intricate.
+Costumes cost more in Trindad – starting at around $800 and going up to $1,600 depending on how intricate.

 Mellow Versus Wild